 The Prime series of 95% quantum efficient, back-illuminated sCMOS cameras are designed to support the most demanding, low-light research applications

-The Evolve family of EMCCD cameras are the fastest and most sensitive EMCCD cameras available.
-Designed specifically for the lowest light imaging applications.
+The Evolve family of cameras are high-resolution, back-illuminated EMCCD providing high sensitivity for the lowest light applications.

-The CCD family of scientific cameras are all designed with specific applications in mind with solutions for electrophysiology, long stare or color imaging applications, documentation and live cell imaging.
+The QImaging CCD family of scientific cameras are designed with solutions for electrophysiology, long stare, color imaging, documentation and live cell imaging.

-Teledyne Photometrics cameras are all controllable with our PVCAM driver and supported in our Ocular software.
-The PVCAM driver SDK can alternatively be used integrate Teledyne Photometrics PVCAM based cameras into other software packages.
+All cameras are controllable with the PVCAM driver and supported in Ocular software.
+The PVCAM driver SDK can also be used integrate into other software packages.